FiRM

 Inverse Finance's Fixed Rate Market

-The Fixed Rate Market or “FiRM,” is Inverse Finance’s new Fixed Rate Market lending protocol that implements a new DeFi primitive called DOLA Borrowing Rights.
-A novel money market architecture, Personal Collateral Escrows, ensures that different tokens from different users are not comingled.
+FiRM, the Fixed Rate Market, is Inverse Finance’s fixed rate lending protocol that implements a new DeFi primitive called DOLA Borrowing Rights.
+Borrowers on FiRM may borrow at fixed rates for unlimited durations.
+A novel money market architecture, Personal Collateral Escrows, ensures that different tokens from different users are not co-mingled.

-Read the FiRM Whitepaper or watch our FiRM and DBR explainer video below for a quick introduction.
+Read the FiRM Whitepaper or watch our FiRM and DBR explainer video above for a quick introduction.

 To borrow DOLA in FiRM, a user must first deposit collateral in one of the markets.